adultdate/filament-web-terminal/README.md

 | ListTerminalLogs | `app/Filament/Resources/TerminalLogResource/Pages/ListTerminalLogs.php` |
 | ViewTerminalLog | `app/Filament/Resources/TerminalLogResource/Pages/ViewTerminalLog.php` |

-**Note:** When using custom generated pages with the plugin, disable the corresponding plugin defaults:
+> **Important:** When using custom generated pages with the plugin, you **must** disable the corresponding plugin defaults to avoid duplicate pages in your navigation.

 ```php
 // If you generated only the Terminal page